googleapis/google-auth-library-nodejs/README.md

 });
 ```

-Note, classes that extend from this can utilize this parameter as well, such as `JWT` and `UserRefreshClient`.
+Note, classes that extend from `OAuth2Client` can utilize this parameter as well, such as `JWT` and `UserRefreshClient`.

 Additionally, an API key can be used in `GoogleAuth` via the `clientOptions` parameter and will be passed to any generated `OAuth2Client` instances:
 ```js